kevinbarabash/beignet/design/post_mvp/03_traits.md

 In order to use a trait, it must be imported.
 This serves a multiple purposes:

-- It reduces the amount of code
+- It reduces the amount of code by only include code for a type's traits that are actually being used.
 - If multiple traits on implemented for the same type and if there's overlap in the method names, importing the trait specifies which methods are available to use in this file.